IceLab-X/FidelityFusion/FidelityFusion_Models/readme.md

 ### 1. AR (AutoRegression)
 The method can be found in the following paper [Predicting the Output from a Complex Computer Code When Fast Approximations Are Available](https://www.jstor.org/stable/2673557)
+There are two types of implementation variations:
+AR-Concat: The main proxy model is a concatenation of the low-fidelity model and the residual model
+AR-OneKernel: only one large kernel matrix across different fidelity levels is created and inversed.

 ### 2. NAR (Nonlinear AutoRegression)
 The method can be found in the following paper [Nonlinear information fusion algorithms for data-efficient multi-fidelity modelling](https://royalsocietypublishing.org/doi/10.1098/rspa.2016.0751)